valsamovich/cs.github.io/docs/tutorials/database.md

 ## Structured Query Language

 **Structured Query Language** (SQL) is a data sublanguage that has constructs for defining and processing a database.
 SQL has several components, two of which are discussed here: a **data definition language (DDL)**, which *is used for creating database tables and other structures*, and a **data manipulation language (DML)**, which is *used to query and modify database data*.
-SQL can be embedded into scripting languages, such as **VBScript**, or programming languages, such as **Java** and **C#**.
+SQL can be embedded into scripting languages, such as VBScript, or programming languages, such as Java and **C#**.
 In addition, SQL statements *can be processed from a command window*.
 SQL was developed by **IBM** and has been endorsed as a national standard by the **American National Standards Institute (ANSI)**.
 There have been several versions of SQL.
 This discussion is based on SQL-92, but later versions exist that have added, in particular, support for **Extensible Markup Language (XML)**.
 Modern **DBMS** products provide graphic facilities for accomplishing many of the tasks that SQL does.
 Use of SQL is mandatory for programmatically creating SQL statements.

 > Microsoft Access 2013 uses a variant of SQL known as **ANSI-89 SQL**, or Microsoft Jet SQL, which differs significantly from **SQL-92**.
 Not all SQL statements written in SQL-92 and later versions run in Access ANSI-89 SQL.

+The **SQL CREATE TABLE** statement is *used to create relations*.
+Each column is described in three parts: the column name, the data type, and optional column constraints.
+Column constraints considered in this chapter are PRIMARY KEY, FOREIGN KEY, NULL, NOT NULL, and UNIQUE.
+The **DEFAULT** keyword (not considered a constraint) is also considered.
+If no column constraint is specified, the column is set to NULL.

+Standard data types are **Char**, **VarChar**, **Integer**, **Numeric**, and **DateTime** (supplemented by DBMS vendors).

+If a primary key has only one column, you can define it by using the primary key constraint.
+Another way to define a primary key is to use the table constraint.
+You can use such constraints to define single-column and multicolumn primary keys, and you can also implement referential integrity constraints by defining foreign keys.
+Foreign key definitions can specify that updates and deletions should cascade.

+After the tables and constraints are created, you can add data by using The **SQL INSERT** statement and you can query data by using The SQL SELECT statement.
+The basic format of the SQL SELECT statement is SELECT (column names or the asterisk symbol [*]), **FROM** (table names, separated by commas if there is more than one), WHERE (conditions).
+You can use SELECT to obtain specific columns, specific rows, or both.

+Conditions after **WHERE** require single quotes around values for Char and VarChar columns.
+However, single quotes are not used for Integer and Numeric columns.
+You can specify compound conditions with **AND** and **OR**.
+You can use sets of values with **IN** (match any in the set) and NOT IN (not match any in the set).
+You can use the wildcard symbols _ and % (? and * in Microsoft Access) with LIKE to specify a single unknown character or multiple unknown characters, respectively.
+You can use **IS NULL** to test for null values.

+You can sort results by using the **ORDER BY** command.
+The five SQL built-in functions are **COUNT, SUM, MAX, MIN, and AVG**.
+SQL can also perform mathematical calculations.
+You can create groups by using **GROUP BY**, and you can limit groups by using **HAVING**.
+If the keywords WHERE and HAVING both occur in an SQL statement, WHERE is applied before HAVING.

+You can query multiple tables by using either subqueries or joins.
+If all the result data come from a single table, then subqueries can be used.
+If results come from two or more tables, then joins must be used.
+The **JOIN ...
+ON** syntax can be used for joins.
+Rows that do not match the join conditions do not appear in the results.
+Outer joins can be used to ensure that all rows from a table appear in the results.

+You can modify data by using The **SQL UPDATE ...
+SET** statement and delete data by using The **SQL DELETE** statement.
+The **SQL UPDATE** and SQL DELETE statements can easily cause disasters, so the commands must be used with great care.

+You can remove tables (and their data) from a database by using the **SQL DROP TABLE** statement.
+You can remove constraints by using the **SQL ALTER TABLE DROP CONSTRAINT** command.
+You can modify tables and constraints by using The **SQL ALTER TABLE** statement.
+Finally, you can use the **CHECK** constraint to validate data values.

 ## Glossary